lamestation/packthing/README.md

 The goal of Packman is to create a language-agnostic, high-level integration tool that **does the work for you**, making your application fit for human consumption.
 It intends to support interoperability between:

+Famously described as a *glorified convenience wrapper*, **packman** is here to make your life easy.

 * Multiple version control systems
 * Many output formats (windows installer, mac bundle, pkg, tar, debian, rpm, apk, and so on and so forth).
 * Many build systems